 Dr. J. Elijah Bender

-Associate Professor, History History, Environmental and Sustainability Studies, Global Studies
+Associate Professor, History History, Environmental and Sustainability Studies

 I am an environmental historian specializing in premodern Japan.
 I’m very interested in the causes of conflict and cohesion in society, and I primarily examine that topic through environmental disputes.
 Doing so brings a lot of interconnected historical forces together, and offers a lot of potential avenues for research.
 I’m currently working on a book that argues for the key influence of local conflict resolution mechanisms in shaping a widespread transition across the Japanese archipelago.